remarkjs/remark/readme.md

 ## Intro

-remark is a very popular ecosystem of plugins that work with markdown as structured data: ASTs (short for abstract syntax trees).
+remark is a very popular ecosystem of plugins that work with markdown as structured data, specifically ASTs (abstract syntax trees).
 ASTs make it easy for programs to deal with markdown.
 We call those programs plugins.
 Plugins inspect and change trees.